shae128/xml-pdf.js/README.md

 # xml-pdf.js
-This JavaScript/Node.js library in aimed to convert XML documents especially documents in TEI format to PDF.
+This JavaScript/Node.js library is aimed to convert XML documents especially documents in TEI format to well formed scientif PDF.